Vignesh-P-C/2D-Elo-Game-using-JS/README.md

 - ELO is displayed as an animated **segmented bar** in the HUD
 - Boss stats, wave composition, and platform layouts **scale with level**
-- Bosses enter **Phase 2 at 50% HP** with enhanced behavior and reward multiplier
+- Bosses enter **Phase 2 at 50% HP** with enhanced behaviour and reward multiplier
+- **Double jump** unlocks as a mid-game milestone reward
 - Level transitions trigger automatically after wave + boss clear

 ---